nagydani/seedling/seed/README.md

 mode behavior, which always succeeds.

  * `does` changes the compile mode behavior of the most recently defined word in the current vocabulary to the computation to which a reference is popped off the stack.
+This computation is given a reference on the stack to the interpret mode behavior when compiling the word.
+ * `immediate` sets the compile mode behavior of the most recently defined word in the current vocabulary to executing the interpret mode behavior, effectively turning the word into a named macro.

+Below are other compile mode behaviors that can be assigned by `does`:

+ * `endcomp` compiles a call to the interpret mode behavior and ends the compiling.
+ * `endtail` compiles a call to the interpret mode behavior, then a tail call to the interpret mode behavior of the following word and then ends the compiling.
+ * `quotate` compiles a literal from the interpret mode behavior of the word that allocates some data on the heap and returns a reference to it (such as `"` and `{`).

 ### Unnamed Macros